CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 sets - 1       = 15 = 0b00001111
 ```

-Because the number of sets will be a power-of-2 for all practical intents and purposes, subtracting one from than number will give us a mask of ones equal to the number of set bits (for the same reasoning as with the `set_offset` calculation).
+Because the number of sets will be a power-of-2 for all practical intents and purposes, subtracting one from than number will give us a mask of ones equal to the number of set bits (for the same reasoning as with our `set_offset` calculation).

 ```cpp
 set_mask = sets - 1;
 ```

 The final thing we need to calculate is the `tag_offset` (the number of bits to shift the address over to extract the tag).
-This will simply be the `set_offset` plus the number number of set bits.
+This will simply be the `set_offset` plus the number number of set bits (fundamentally, we're just shifting out the `OFFSET` and `SET` bits from the diagram).
 We can calculate this as follows:

 ```cpp
 auto set_bits = std::popcount(set_mask);